meonkeys/shb/src/book.md

     * if only for your future self!
 * train help in case you get hit by a bus
     * made much easier since you've documented everything
-* focus, take breaks, be patient
-* sleep, exercise, eat healthy
+* focus, take breaks, be patient, sleep, exercise, eat healthy

 # System design